Jas-SinghFSU/homepage-catppuccin/README.md

       - /var/run/docker.sock:/var/run/docker.sock # (optional) For docker integrations
 ```
 ## Instructions
-1. First, select the ` theme to be your default.
+1. First, select the `gray` theme to be your default.
 To do so, put this anywhere in your `settings.yaml`:
     ```yaml
     color: gray
     ```